 These machines have some special features which help in embroidery.
 The number of options on these machines mainly depends upon the quality, which relates directly to the price.

-Uses: The most premium quality embroidery machines have the quality of downloading the designs from your laptop and them applying them through computer operations.
+Uses: The most premium quality embroidery machines have the quality of downloading the designs from your laptop and then applying them through computer operations.

 9. Buttonholing Machine